Przeskocz do treści

 Research Questions

-Given the identified scientific gaps, the main focus of the research question is to discuss the extent to which a German-Polish model of sustainable corporate governance, identified through a profound legal comparison, can serve as an orientation for a future European solution for the harmonisation of a sustainable concept of the interest of the company.
+Given the identified research gaps the main objective of the project is to discuss the extent to which a German-Polish model of sustainable corporate governance, identified through a profound legal comparison, can serve as an orientation for a future European solution for the harmonisation of a sustainable concept of company interest.

 14th September 2023: Midterm conference (online) with invited partners from other EU member states to present the results of the first year of the research and communicate the roadmap for the second year of the project.